 Know Before You Go

-They're open the first and third Saturdays of each month, May through October.
-Buy tickets a day in advance online.
+They're open for tours the first and third Saturdays of each month, May through October.
+Buy tickets a day in advance at www.indianalandmarks.org.